 FIGURE 2: COMPLETENESS MAP FOR THE CITY OF VANCOUVER.
-The City of Vancouver, which has an average Business Area completeness of 48%, also shows lower completeness in the downtown peninsula, however mapped dissemination areas in East Vancouver, along Broadway, and into UBC, show very high completeness scores.
+The City of Vancouver, which has an average Business Area completeness of 48%, also shows lower completeness in the downtown peninsula, however mapped dissemination areas in East Vancouver, along Broadway, and into University of British Columbia, show very high completeness scores.